boldbi/bold-bi-docs/docs/visualizing-data/index.md

 This section explains each available widget and its features in the Bold BI Enterprise.

-You can explore about visualizing widgets in detail here,
+You can explore the details of visualizing widgets here,

 [Visualization Widgets](/visualizing-data/visualization-widgets/)